-Solving Weber’s location model often implies three stages; finding the least transport cost location and adjusting this location to consider labor costs and agglomeration economies.
+Solving Weber’s location model usually implies three stages; finding the least transport cost location and adjusting this location to consider labor costs and agglomeration economies.
 Transportation is the most important element of the model since other factors are considered only to have an adjustment effect.
 To solve this problem, Weber uses the location triangle within which the optimal is located.
-The above figure illustrates the issue of minimizing transport costs.
-Considering a product of w(M) tons to be sold at market M, w(S1) and w(S2) tons of materials coming respectively from S1 and S2 are necessary.
+The above figure illustrates the issue of minimizing transport costs by finding point P. Considering a product of w(M) tons to be sold at market M, w(S1) and w(S2) tons of materials coming respectively from S1 and S2 are necessary.
 The problem resides in finding an optimal factory location P located at the respective distances of d(M), d(S1), and d(S2).
 Several methodologies can be used to solve this problem, such as drawing an analogy to a system of weights and pulleys (Varignon’s solution) or using trigonometry.
 Another way preferred among geographers, particularly with GIS, is to use cost surfaces that are overlaid.